How to Convert Kilometers to Miles and Miles to Kilometers

 Today we're going to take a look at how to convert between kilometers and miles, and back again.
-We'll take you through some tips for how to manually calculate the figures in your head, plus we'll give you a converter so that you can check your answers (you can skip straight to the conversion tool if you want to).
+We'll take you through some tips for how to manually calculate the figures in your head, plus we'll give you a converter so that you can check your answers.
 Let's begin.

 The standard 'converter' approach applied to the common problem of turning, say, 144 kilometres into miles would require you to remember that one km equals 0.62137119 miles and being able to multiply that by 144 in your head.
 Well, good luck with that.
 Rain Man might be able to do it.
 I certainly can't.